How AEC employees can contribute marketing videos with their smartphone [infographic]

 How to empower your employees to capture video in the field with their phone

-Like anything, motivating employees to get on board with a new initiative takes time (and sometimes a little incentive).
-But you’ll likely find that employees are passionate and proud of the work they do, and are happy to share it with others.
+Motivating employees to get on board with a new initiative takes time (and sometimes a little incentive).
+But you’ll likely find that your people are passionate and proud of the work they do and are happy to share it with others.

-As you develop buy-in, you can equip your employees with these tips for capturing video on their phone effectively:
+As you develop buy-in, you can equip your employees with these tips for capturing video on their phones effectively:

-Find the right story to tell — Are you working on a new project?
+- Find the right story to tell — Are you working on a new project?
 Is this an educational moment that a prospective client may benefit from?
-Can you tell a story that highlights the company’s expertise or a unique service offering?
-Look for moments that tell an interesting story, and when you identify one, whip out your phone!
+Can you tell a story highlighting the company’s expertise or a unique service offering?
+Look for moments that tell a compelling story; when you spot one, whip out your phone!

-Don’t use zoom — Zooming while filming can create shakiness and decrease picture quality.
+- Don’t use digital zoom — Zooming while filming can create shakiness and decrease picture quality.
 Instead, “zoom” with your feet and get close to your subject when safe/possible.
-(And remember to keep a steady hand so your video isn’t shaky.)
+(Remember to keep a steady hand so your video isn’t shaky.)

-Use the exposure lock — In video mode, tap your screen and hold it until the AE/AF box appears.
+- Use the exposure lock — In video mode, tap your screen and hold it until the AE/AF box appears.
 Once it does, your camera’s focus is locked.
 This will keep your video sharp even if your subject moves around.
 (Be aware that you may need to unlock and refocus if you and/or your subject are moving around a lot.)

-Turn on airplane mode — This way no phone calls, texts or notifications can interrupt while you’re filming.
+- Turn on airplane mode — This way, no phone calls, texts or other notifications can interrupt while you’re filming.

 Cool, so what do I do with it?

-Once you start collecting interesting video from your employees, there are lot of ways you can utilize it, for example:
+Once you start collecting interesting video content from your employees, there are a lot of ways you can utilize it, for example:

 - Consider if it could serve as good b-roll footage for a case study or testimonial video

-- If it’s a behind-the-scenes look at your company culture, maybe it could be a fun social media share
+- If it’s a behind-the-scenes look at your company culture, perhaps it could be a fun social media share

-- If the employee narrates the video and is explaining an interesting aspect of their job, maybe it’s suitable for your internal employee newsletter or intranet
+- If the employee narrates the video and is explaining a notable aspect of their job, maybe it’s suitable for your internal employee newsletter or intranet

-No matter how you decide to leverage your employee-generated video content, remember: it’s video you otherwise wouldn’t have had at your disposal.
-Plus, you didn’t have to pay a videographer to shoot it!
+No matter how you leverage your employee-generated video content, remember: it’s content you otherwise wouldn’t have had at your disposal.
+Plus, you didn’t have to hire a videographer to shoot it!